 The newest update of iSpring Suite gives eLearning authors a big advantage – now, they can create accessible content for users with visual impairments.

-That’s why we’re excited to introduce Section 508 compliant quizzes.
-With iSpring Suite, you can create tests and surveys which users with a visual impairment can easily take.
-To create accessible quizzes, you don’t have to make different versions or master a new tool – you just build a quiz in iSpring QuizMaker as you usually do, and tick a single checkbox.
+To create accessible content, you don’t have to make different versions or master a new tool – you just build a course or a quiz in a respective editor as you usually do, and tick a single checkbox.
+However, you should stick to some simple rules for creating accessible content.
+(We’re going to discuss them in this post too, just keep reading.)

 How is the accessibility mode different?